Cinco de Mayo Recipes

 To celebrate Cinco de Mayo we’ve gathered a collection of our best Mexican-inspired recipes, including tostadas, quesadillas, tacos, and enchiladas.

-Cinco de Mayo (Spanish for May 5th) is a holiday that honoring Mexico’s defeat over the French army at the Battle of Puebla in 1862.
+Cinco de Mayo (Spanish for the fifth of May) is a holiday honoring Mexico’s defeat over the French army at the Battle of Puebla in 1862.

 By 1863, the first Cinco De Mayo holiday was celebrated in the United States by Mexicans who had moved north into California and Nevada for the Gold Rush.